 The DT Overdrive Disclaimer

 Included for free with your purchase is the DT Overdrive Style Pack.
 This pack is very different than the others.
 It contains hacked adjustments that are not otherwise possible in Capture One.
 Because it is a hack it is absolutely, positively, NOT guaranteed to work and may even cause significant issues.
 Install and use them at your own risk, and only use them on copies of valuable files.
 Capture One was not designed to work in the way that DT Overdrive styles forces it to; they purposely blow past limits and safety stops in the software to provide unique and otherwise impossible-to-achieve looks.
 They are included, as much as anything, as a curiosity to nerds who like to push limits and see where things break.
 If you are a more casual user, like to play it safe, or don’t want to deal with the potential (likely?) ramifications of purposely mis-using software please do not install or use them.

-These styles were developed with Capture One 11.0 and latter in mind.
+These styles were developed with Capture One 20 and later in mind.
 If you are using previous versions of Capture One these styles may not work, and we do not suggest trying.
-If you do not own Capture One please consider purchasing it from our store (Buy Capture One).
+If you do not own Capture One please consider purchasing it from our store (Capture One).
 Also, since the styles use many adjustments which were introduced in version 11.0 they may not work on images that are still using earlier Engines.
 To see what engine an image is using please go to Base Characteristics.
 If you see anything other than “Capture One 11” next to engine we would suggest upgrading the engine of that image before applying any of our styles.

 DT Capture One Style Pack works with both Mac and PC versions of Capture One.